kleineluka/modnamedhana/README.md

 ### Bugs or Feedback
 - For now, please either [open an issue on Github](https://github.com/kleineluka/modnamedhana/issues) or reach out to me on Discord at `kleinezoey`!

-More information on how to modify the game will be added soon!

 <br>